 For his most recent piece, Sendra’s illustrations transform Mullen’s dialog about failure and expectations, seen through the lens of skateboarding, into a playful and poignant allegory.
 “Get lost, throw away convention, and break out of the box others have put you in,” are just some of the mantras that informed Mullen’s path in life and skateboarding.
 “There’s nothing better than being a beginner,” Mullen orates, as Sendra’s drawings twist and morph along with his narrative.

 “Rodney Mullen is an extremely creative human,” Sendra says.
-“He symbolises the power of individuality in the creative process.
+“He symbolizes the power of individuality in the creative process.
 In a world that’s measured in metrics that only value the results, he gives importance to the process.
 It’s not about making a difficult skate trick, it’s about being unique and expressing yourself by making it.”

 There’s a synergy between Sendra’s visuals and Mullen’s words, almost as if he’s funneling the sparks flying from the matrix inside Mullen’s head, transforming it into a pillowy bedtime story.
 After all, genius always wants to tap back into childhood innocence, but via adult experience and learning.
 Mullen’s been that mix of wide-eyed innocent and savant his entire career.
 It’s why his “just fall, forget about expectation” voiceover sets a mind dreaming, rather than putting you to sleep.